2026 lakewood does tango TEACHERS

 He has assisted in the direction and choreography of dance, tango, and acting productions and has performed in tango ballets and various tango dance productions.

-Julianne is a tango dancer, teacher, performer, and passionate rambler.
-Based in the United States, she has trained in a variety of movement arts, including ballet, contemporary dance, competitive sports, and music education.
-Her diverse background has shaped her distinct voice as a tango instructor: clear, joyful, and deeply rooted in body kinetics.
-She discovered Argentine Tango in 2021 and, after a few classes plus an impromptu practice session in a racquetball court, found herself completely captivated by its conversational movement and creative depth.
+Julianne has trained in a variety of movement arts, including ballet, contemporary dance, competitive sports, and music education.
+After discovering Argentine Tango in a few university classes plus an impromptu practice session in a racquetball court, found herself completely captivated by its conversational movement and creative depth.
 Her teaching balances clarity, connection, and adaptability so dancers can thrive on any floor, anywhere, with anyone.
-She starts her foundations with the understanding that tango is a conversation: the better you listen, the more fun you have.
+Deep dive at JMTango.com!

 Originally from Québec, Jonathan began dancing Tango in 2008 after receiving his Masters Degree in Electrical and Computer Engineering, as an artistic escape from the confines of the laboratory.
 As part of his training, he attended numerous intensives under the direction of Nick Jones, Diana Cruz, John Miller, Gustavo Naveira, and Giselle Anne.
 He taught Tango at the University of Colorado Boulder for several years and performed on multiple occasions, including in Parasol Arts’ Carmen show.
 Prior to Tango, he trained and taught Chito-ryū, Gōjū-ryū, and Isshin-ryū karate for 20 years.Teacher